-In January of 2010, the SMU-in-Plano campus was host to SMU's inaugural "J Term" program which is a two-week mini-term for undergraduates.
-This concentrated program of study allows motivated students to enroll in one three-credithour course and productively use this "down time" prior to the start of the normal spring term to pursue or even accelerate their academic goals.
-Plans for J Term 2011 are under development, but the tentative dates are January 4-13, 2011.
-For updated information, visit www.smu.edu/jterm.
+In January of 2010, the SMU-in-Plano campus began hosting SMU's J Term program, which is a two-week, mini-term for undergraduates.
+This concentrated program of study allows motivated students to enroll in one three-credit-hour course and productively use this "down time" prior to the start of the normal spring term to pursue or even accelerate their academic goals.
+Plans for J Term 2012 are under development, with tentative dates of January 4-12, 2012.
+For updated information, students should visit www.smu.edu/jterm.